-If you have questions about the quality of outlet items, don’t be afraid to ask store staff.
-Some employees may tell you if it’s made for the outlet or offer other valuable information.
+If you have questions about the quality of outlet items, ask store staff.
+Some employees may tell you whether the items are made specifically for the outlet.
+Staff also might provide other valuable information.

 Don’t see anything you like?
 Don’t be afraid to leave empty-handed.